 PROSPECTIVE STUDENTS – The Program

-76.6% of the 2018 graduates passed the National Certification Examination on the first attempt.
-90% of students passed the National Certification Exam within 60 days of program completion.
-The attrition rate for that class was 0%.
-Since 2008 (2008-2018 graduation cohorts), 88.2% of the graduates have passed the National Certification Examination on the first attempt and the attrition rate has been 3.8%.
-All 2018 graduates secured employment prior to graduation.
+87.1% of 2020 graduate first time test takers passed the National Certification Examination on the first attempt.
+90.3% of the 2020 graduates passed the National Certification Examination within 60 days of program completion.
+The attrition rate for that class was 3.2%.
+Since 2010 (2010-2020 graduation cohorts), 86% of the graduates have passed the National Certification Examination on the first attempt and the attrition rate has been 3.2%.
+All 2020 graduates looking for employment secured employment prior to graduation.

 The program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs, a specialized accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.